• Blog

 Share this article.

-If you're considering Invisalign treatment or have already had it, you may be wondering if veneers are possible after Invisalign.
-Keep reading to learn more.
+If you're considering Invisalign treatment or have already had it, you may be wondering 'can you get veneers after Invisalign?'

-The good news is that it’s possible to get veneers after Invisalign treatment.
-However, you should wait at least six months after completing your Invisalign treatment before getting veneers.
-This is to give your teeth time to settle into their new positions and for any gum recession or other potential side effects of the Invisalign treatment to heal.
+The good news is that you can get veneers after Invisalign treatment.
+However, you should wait at least six months after completing your Invisalign treatment before getting veneers so your teeth have time to settle into their new positions and any potential side effects, like gum recession, can heal.

 Is Invisalign required before you get veneers?

-In most cases Invisalign isn't required before getting veneers if the teeth are relatively straight and the goal is to correct:
+In most cases, Invisalign isn't required before getting veneers if the teeth are relatively straight and the goal is to correct teeth that are:

-• Teeth that are unusual in terms of shape, size, or length
+• unusual in terms of shape, size, or length

-However, if you have severely crooked, misaligned teeth and don't like the gaps or uneven size and shape of your teeth, Invisalign aligners may be required before veneers.
+However, if you have severely crooked, misaligned teeth or don't like the gaps or uneven size and shape of your teeth, Invisalign aligners may be required before veneers.

 The Invisalign treatment employs a series of custom-made aligners with a clear design that is nearly imperceptible to others.